aburiad/aburiad/README.md

 - :two: Currently working on **Popup-Notification-wp-plugin**
 - :three: I’m currently learning Upcoming JS Features :blue_heart:

-> HI , i'm Abu Riad, a passionate self-taught Front End web developer and a freelance software engineer from Bangladesh. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+> HI , i'm Abu Riad, a passionate self-taught Front End web developer from Bangladesh. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 ##